 Keihan Fushimi-Momoyama Station OR Kintetsu Momoyamagoryō-mae Station

-The Otesuji Shopping Arcade (Otesuji Shōtengai in Japanese) is the main commercial street in Fushimi, Kyoto, known for its local shops, restaurants, and historical charm.
-We will stop at a local Sake shop (Aburacho Sake Shop) and try some of its 90 different kinds of Sake, all made in Fushimi.
+First, we will walk through the Otesuji Shopping Arcade (Otesuji Shōtengai in Japanese; pronounced: Show-ten-guy), which is the main commercial street in Fushimi, Kyoto, known for its local shops, restaurants, and historical charm.

 Gekkeikan Okura Sake Museum

-The Gekkeikan Okura Sake Museum is a space where you can sense the spirit of Fushimi, its history and Sake culture; and of Gekkeikan, a company that has led the development of Sake-brewing in this area.
-After walking around the museum, we will enjoy tasting a range of Sake brewed with the underground water that is called "Fushimi's hidden water".
+Second, we will go to the Gekkeikan Okura SAKE Museum, which is a space where you can sense the spirit of Fushimi, its history and SAKE culture; and of Gekkeikan, a company that has led the development of SAKE-brewing in this area and in Japan.
+We will walk around the museum and learn about the Gekkeikan company, watch a video of how SAKE is made, and we will enjoy tasting a range of SAKE brewed with the underground water that is called "Fushimi's hidden water" (3 cups of SAKE, and a souvenir SAKE cup) (included in the price).

 Lunch

-After lunch, we will go to the Fushimi Sake Village, a Sake-themed dining complex that brings together multiple local breweries under one roof.
-We will specifically go to the Sakagura Sake Brewery (a 23m long counter) and try all the brands from each of the 18 Sake breweries in Fushimi called the "Sake Tasting Set from 18 Breweries" (= 18 samples of Sake).
+Lastly, after lunch, we will go to the Fushimi SAKE Village, a SAKE-themed dining complex that brings together multiple local breweries under one roof.
+We will specifically go to the Sakagura SAKE Brewery (a 23m long counter) and try all the brands from each of the 18 SAKE breweries in Fushimi called the "SAKE Tasting Set from 18 Breweries".

 Ending Point

-2:00pm: End of Tour: I will take you back to the train station, or you can continue to explore the Fushimi Sake area.
+2:00-3:00pm: End of Tour: I will take you back to the train station, or you can continue to explore the Fushimi SAKE area.

 This tour can be customized to meet your needs and preferences.
 Click below to send me a message with your requests.

-- Entrance fee at Gekkeikan Okura Sake Museum (includes: souvenir Sake cup + 3 Sake)
+- Entrance Fee at the Gekkeikan Okura SAKE Museum (includes: souvenir SAKE cup + 3 cups of SAKE)

 - A Fantastic Experience!